IluvatarLabs/iluvatarlabs.github.io/_posts/2025-11-11-elastic-speculation.md

 Across workloads ranging from short bursts (`12 requests x 64 tokens`) to long-form generation (`36 x 256`), adaptive draft length cuts latency by s compared to fixed-length EAGLE.
 Figure 2 breaks down these gains at draft length `d=10` across the four datasets.
 The short-context benchmarks - Alpaca, SQuAD, and Coding - deliver consistent **35–45%** speedups under both greedy (`temp=0`) and stochastic sampling decoding (`temp=0.7`, not shown).
 For the long-form dataset, while adaptive still provides sizeable gains, the savings drop to **~16–30%**.

 Why the gap?
 Speculative decoding fundamentally relies on the draft model tracking the target model's distribution.
 As sequences grow longer, this alignment degrades.
 Our long-form benchmark averages 487 tokens per output (vs 128–256 for other datasets).
-The longer the context, the more cumulative errors compound, and acceptance rates fall accordingly [Source].
+The longer the context, the more cumulative errors compound, and acceptance rates fall accordingly[^seqlen].

 | | **Llama 3.1 8B @ k=10** | |
 |:---:|:---:|:---:|